 3. Rinse Your Bloodworms

-Before adding these worms into the tank, ensure you rinse them properly.
+Before adding these worms into the tank, ensure that you rinse them properly.
 This process is especially vital for live worms.
-By washing them, you can remove any debris that can introduce parasites or bacteria into the fish tank.
+By washing them, you can remove any debris on the worms.

 5. Store the Bloodworms Well